kamronb/food_safety_manager/README.md

 8. Work on Website at http://www.kamron.org/food-safety-manager

-9. Add option to change styles of map based on 3 otpions
+9. Add option to change styles of map based on 3 opTions

 ## Long-term Goals
 1. Develop Android Mobile Appp